Type above and press Enter to search. Press Esc to cancel.

 1. Writing a business plan

 You may be wondering how much a coffee shop owner makes, to which there’s no broad answer.
 The amount you’ll be able to take home after balancing the rest of the budget depends significantly on how fast you’re able to attract a steady customer base, your break-even point with overhead, equipment costs and payroll, and more.
-Generally, networking and social media marketing go a long way in kick-starting a business.
+Generally, networking, social media marketing and local outreach go a long way in kick-starting a business.

 In a similar vein, you may be interested to know what your return on investment, or ROI, will be if you put the money into opening a coffee shop, and the answer is more complicated than you might like to hear.
 A coffee shop’s ROI has high potential because of the fast growth of the industry, but that doesn’t mean every venture will be a success.
 It takes hard work, careful oversight and smart budgeting to maximize your ROI.